 - Go to this page.
 It’s the same page where the Surfshark service credentials are stored.

-- Make sure you selected the Files tab.
+- Make sure you selected the Locations tab.
 There, you will see all of the Surfshark servers.

 - You will need an OpenVPN configuration file for the location of your choice.
 If you wish to connect to Germany, download the files for Germany - Berlin or Germany - Nuernberg servers by clicking on the location and then on UDP to download the configuration file.